NKhan121/Code-Against-Trump/README.md

 **This list is not comprehensive.
 Please add to it!
 Submit a pull request or email me at datalensdc@gmail.com**

 ## An Important Note
 Data and technology is but one part of a very large toolbox in fighting back.
-Please check out websites like http://www.holyfucktheelection.com/ (and [grow their list](https://github.com/csb324/holyfucktheelectionistomorrow)) on other ways to volunteer time or money.
+Please check out websites like [Holy Fuck.
+Now What?](http://www.holyfucktheelection.com/) and [political-resources](https://valeriecodes.github.io/political-resources/) on other ways to volunteer time or money (and help grow [each](https://github.com/csb324/holyfucktheelectionistomorrow) [list](https://github.com/valeriecodes/political-resources), respectively).
 Many of the groups below are predominantly focused on data and tech but invite people from all skillsets and levels of expertise.

 # Where can I Code Against Trump?